Quad a tool to contain China, stoke confrontation: Beijing | Law-Order

 - China

-Terming the Quad alliance between the US, India, Australia, and Japan as a ''tool'' to contain China's rise, Beijing said on Friday that the grouping is a ''deliberate move'' to stoke confrontation and it is doomed to fail.
+Terming the Quad alliance between the US, India, Australia and Japan as a ''tool'' to contain China's rise and to maintain American hegemony, Beijing said on Friday that the grouping is a ''deliberate move'' to stoke confrontation and it is doomed to fail.

 China, which has territorial disputes with many countries in the strategic Indo-Pacific region, has been opposing the Quad alliance since its formation.

-"This is a deliberate move to stoke confrontation and undermines international solidarity and cooperation," he said.

-"I want to stress that the Cold War is long gone and any attempt to create an alliance as aimed at containing China will not be popular and such moves are doomed to fail," he said.
+“I want to stress that as the Cold War is long over, the attempt to forge a so-called alliance to contain China wins no support and leads nowhere,” he said.

-"Relevant countries should abandon the outdated Cold War mentality to correct their wrong practices of advancing bloc confrontation and geopolitical rivalry.
-Instead, they should play a constative role to promote peace and stability in the Asia Pacific region," he said.
+“Relevant countries should abandon the antiquated Cold War mentality, correct the wrong approach of bloc confrontation and geopolitical games, and contribute to peace and stability in the Asia-Pacific”, Zhao said.

+Answering another question on US Secretary of State Antony Blinken’s remarks that China had been acting more aggressively both at home and in the region, but he didn’t consider a conflict in the Indo-Pacific region as inevitable, Zhao said, “the remarks made by the US politician are nothing but a rehash of political lies.”
+“The US is playing up the “China threat” theory in order to smear, oppress and contain China’s development.
+This fully exposes the deeply-entrenched Cold War mentality and ideological bias of the US side.
+Speaking of acting aggressively in this region and beyond, the US is second to none,” he asserted.

 Ahead of the Quad Foreign Ministers meeting, Zhao said on Wednesday that China rejects creating exclusive cliques and inciting bloc confrontation.

-Jaishankar said the interactions made it evident that robust bilateral relations between the Quad countries, their strategic convergences, and shared democratic values have all combined to make the Quad a vibrant and substantial framework.
+Jaishankar said the interactions made it evident that robust bilateral relations between the Quad countries, their strategic convergences and shared democratic values have all combined to make the grouping a vibrant and substantial framework.

+The Quad has worked well as a force for global good due to the strong bilateral relations between India, the US, Australia and Japan, Jaishankar added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)